MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-finops-provider.md

 ## Set up the provider

-To set up the Finance + Operations provider, follow these steps.
+To set up the Finance + Operations provider, follow these steps:

 1. In Intelligent Order Management, go to **Providers \> Catalog**.
 1. On the **Microsoft finance and operations apps** tile, select **Add Provider**.